 Australia is one of the countries that do sustainable tourism.
 They are very big on eco-friendly products such as bamboo toothbrushes, sunblock that doesn’t harm the ocean, and all that shebang!
 There are many eco-friendly shops in Australia that produce high-quality products.

 In fact, they are the ones who brought this culture to Bali!

 Meeting people in Melbourne

 Melbourne at times can be a difficult place to meet new people and make friends.
 Initially, I felt the awful irony of being surrounded by thousands of people while still feeling lonely and isolated.
 In reality, there is no boundary to the infinite methods of meeting potential new friends.
-I have met people on trains and while snorkelling.
+I have met people on trains and while snorkeling.

 Their Melbourne events are not just for singles in Melbourne, they’re a social club for everyone in Melbourne interested in fun!
-Events include day trips, weekends, drinks nights, outdoor adventures, sailing, skiing, ghost nights, trivia, dancing, comedy nights, sports, racing events, dining experiences, wine tours and cruises.
+Events include day trips, weekends, drinks nights, outdoor adventures, sailing, skiing, ghost nights, trivia, dancing, comedy nights, sports, racing events, dining experiences, wine tours, and cruises.

 Safety in Melbourne

 Melbourne has just been awarded the most liveable city in the world for the third year running.
 So it can’t be all that dangerous.
-Emergencies can happen without warning and with devastating effect, so it is important to prepare yourself.
+Emergencies can happen without warning and with devastating effects, so it is important to prepare yourself.

-There will be no problems at 6am.
+There will be no problems at 6 am.
 I have been walking alone on the streets.
 There will be quite a few people around.
-You will see drug addicts, beggars and junkies on the road but they will not create a problem for you.
+You will see drug addicts, beggars, and junkies on the road but they will not create a problem for you.

 In Melbourne, I always kept these numbers handy :